Everything you need to help Constipation

 Fiber Intake: Emphasis on whole grains, fruits, vegetables, nuts, seeds, and legumes.
 Minimum of 20-25 grams of fiber a day, and working up toward larger quantities 30-40 g/day depending on your caloric needs/size.

 Functional foods: There are a number of foods which, due to either their fiber profile and/or other properties contained in them, are great foods to support constipation.
-These include prunes, flax, chia, celery, oats, apples, pears, lentils, olive oil, hot tea, and barley.
+These include prunes, kiwi, flax, chia, celery, oats, apples, pears, lentils, olive oil, hot tea, dragon fruit, and barley.

 Nutrient dense supplemental foods: Nutrient deficiencies can contribute/cause constipation.
 Particularly, a number of vitamins, minerals, healthy fats, and proteins, are needed to support various parts of the digestive system needed for healthy bowel function.
 There are numerous foods which are nutrient dense which can help fill in these gaps.
 Consider 1 tsp of bee pollen a day (contraindicated for heart conditions/high blood pressure), 2-3 tsp. black strap molasses diluted in warm water, sipped slowly for 2-3 months.
 Kelp granules- kelp is one of the richest natural sources of iodine.
 Sprinkle onto food (great with Japanese food).

-Foods/Beverages to avoid: Artificial sweeteners (some are not good for microbiome and/or cause gas), carbonated beverages, might need to decrease raw veggies and replace with more cooked or blended (i.e. smoothies).
+Foods/Beverages to avoid: Artificial sweeteners (some are not good for microbiome and/or cause gas) and carbonated beverages in general.
+Some people also need to decrease raw veggies and replace them with more cooked or blended (i.e. smoothies).

 Fluid Intake: Increasing fiber without also increasing fluid intake will cause constipation.
-Caffeine requires more water.
-For every 8 oz. of coffee you should have double that in EXTRA water.
+Caffeinated beverages cannot count toward meeting your fluid needs since it is a diuretic.
+It is debated whether you should just not count caffeinated beverages toward your fluid needs or if for every 8 oz. of coffee you should have double that in EXTRA water.
 Every tablespoon of fiber supplement requires at least 1 cup of water.
-This is in addition to the minimum 8-10 cups of water a day recommendation.
+This is in addition to the minimum 8-12 cups of water a day recommendation.
 Having a large glass of water when you wake up in the morning, can also be very helpful.

 Chewing/Blending: Slowing down when you eat and making sure you are chewing food enough is very important to support all areas of gut health.
 Some (not all) individuals may get added benefit by doing only cooked or blended.
 Essentially avoiding raw whole fruits, salads, nuts, seeds, but including these foods cooked/blended/ground, depending on level of constipation and potential other factors impacting gut health.